Level statistics of one-dimensional Schr\"odinger operators with random decaying potential: Introduction

-This problem was first studied by Molchanov\cite{Mol}.
-He proved that, when $a(t)$ is constant, $\xi_L$ converges to the Poisson process.
-It was extended to the multidimensional Anderson model by Minami \cite{Minami}.
-Killip-Stoiciu \cite{KS} studied the CMV matrices whose matrix elements decay like $n^{-\alpha}$.
-They showed that, $\xi_L$ converges to (i) $\alpha > \frac 12$ : the clock process, (ii) $\alpha = \frac 12$ : the limit of the circular $\beta$-ensemble, (iii) $0 < \alpha < \frac 12$ : the Poisson process.
-Krichevski-Valko-Virag\cite{KVV} studied the one-dimensional discrete Schr\"odinger operator with the random potential decaying like $n^{-1/2}$, and proved that $\xi_L$ converges to the $\mbox{Sine}_{\beta}$-process.
+(iii) $0 < \alpha < \frac 12$ : the Poisson process.\\ Krichevski-Valk\'o-Vir\'ag\cite{KVV} studied the one-dimensional discrete Schr\"odinger operator with the random potential decaying like $n^{-1/2}$, and proved that $\xi_L$ converges to the $\mbox{Sine}_{\beta}$-process, which is the limit of the Gaussian $\beta$-ensemble found by Valk\'o-Vir\'ag\cite{VV}.
 The aim of our work is to do the analogue of that by Killip-Stoiciu\cite{KS} for the one-dimensional Schr\"odinger operator in the continuum.
+In subsection 1.2 (resp. subsection 1.3), we state our results for ac-case : $\alpha > \frac 12$ (resp. critical-case : $\alpha = \frac 12$).
+We have not obtained results for pp-case : $\alpha < \frac 12$.